vcuspinera/vcuspinera.github.io/_projects/2021-08-baby-names.md

 When we were expecting our first baby girl, during the last five months of the pregnancy, we looked for options of names on different sources as websites and books with popular baby names, websites with international names, asked recommendations between our friends, or even wrote down names of movies and tv series characters.
 After months of searching names, on early April of 2021 we came with a list of our favourite names for the baby girl.
 My wife's choices were: **Elisa** and **Macarena**.
 In my side, I had a wider list: **Aisha, Amanda, Carlina, Gina** and **Victoria**.

 However, we didn't agree in a name for the baby.
 So, I started to wonder how we could make the best selection of the name for our baby?
 Which are the most popular names?
-Is there a way to measure how well a surname sounds combined with the family name?
+Is there a way to measure how well a first name sounds combined with the family name?

 ## Databases